Protect Your Investment: Prosthetic Care Essentials

 Clean Daily

-Warm water, mild soap, dry completely, then powder.
+Warm water, mild soap, dry completely, then powder with cornstarch.

 Repair Properly